simrit1/rgeocode/README.md

 ## First run

 The first time rgeocode is run, it attempts to download the required files (*countryInfo.txt*, *admin1CodesASCII.txt*, *admin2Codes.txt*) from geonames.org.
 The three files have a combined size of ~1.6GB.
 After the download completes, the required data is copied to a local sqlite3 database.
-After the database is created, the downloaded files are deleted. rgeocode creates - *admin1.tsv, admin2.tsv, countries.tsv, and geo.db.* The combined size of these files is ~660MB.
+After the database is created, the downloaded files are deleted. rgeocode creates - *admin1.tsv, admin2.tsv, countries.tsv, and geo.db.* The combined size of these files is ~600MB.
 Subsequent calls to *start_rgeocode()* reference the data in these files.
 The files are created in the same folder as the script in which *start_rgeocode()* is imported.
 When *start_rgeocode()* is called from the interactive shell the files are downloaded and created in the home path.

+##  Options

+You can reduce the size of the database *(geo.db)* if you need to reverse geocode for locations only in specific countries by calling *filter_rgeocode(stringList)*.

+     codelist = ['IN', 'US']

+     status = filter_rgeocode(codelist)

+     print(status)

+To retrive ISO country codes:

+     codes = country_code()

+     print(codes)